aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 You may need to extract the content between paragraphs of the same or different style, such as between paragraphs marked with heading styles.
 The code below shows how to achieve this.
 It is a simple example which will extract the content between the first instance of the “Heading 1” and “Header 3” styles without extracting the headings as well.
 To do this we set the last parameter to false, which specifies that the marker nodes should not be included.

 In a proper implementation this should be run in a loop to extract content between all paragraphs of these styles from the document.
 The extracted content is copied into a new document.
-Below example shows how to extract content between paragraphs with specific styles using the ExtractContent method.
+Below example demonstrates how to extract content between paragraphs with specific styles using the ExtractContent method.
 You can download template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Extract%20content.docx).

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-ExtractContentBetweenParagraphStyles-ExtractContentBetweenParagraphStyles.cs" >}}